Nearmap Launches AI-Powered Roof Assessment to Transform Portfolio-Scale Roof Planning

 News provided byNearmap

-New capability enables commercial real estate, AECO, and government teams to remotely assess roof condition, cut inspection costs, and prioritize capital spend across thousands of buildings
+New capability enables commercial real estate, AECO, and government teams to remotely assess roof condition, cut inspection costs, and prioritise capital spend across thousands of buildings

-SALT LAKE CITY, Feb.
-2, 2026 /PRNewswire/ -- Organizations that manage large building portfolios have long been forced to rely on costly, slow, and inconsistent roof inspections to understand risk and plan maintenance.
+SYDNEY, Feb.
+3, 2026 /PRNewswire/ -- Organisations that manage large building portfolios have long been forced to rely on costly, slow, and inconsistent roof inspections to understand risk and plan maintenance.
 Today, Nearmap, a global leader in property intelligence, announced the launch of Nearmap Roof Assessment, a new AI-powered capability that allows teams to remotely evaluate roof condition across entire portfolios using high-resolution aerial imagery and automated condition insights.

-Designed for commercial property owners, AECO firms, and government facility management teams, Roof Assessment replaces fragmented site visits and subjective reports with a centralized, visual system of record for roof health—helping organizations detect issues earlier, prioritize capital investments, and standardize decision-making across distributed assets.
+Designed for commercial property owners, AECO firms, and government facility management teams, Roof Assessment replaces fragmented site visits and subjective reports with a centralised, visual system of record for roof health - helping organisations detect issues earlier, prioritise capital investments, and standardise decision-making across distributed assets.

-Built on the accuracy and consistency of Nearmap data, Roof Assessment provides a centralized, visual source of truth that strengthens collaboration between property managers, facility directors, GIS leaders, roof consultants, inspectors, and asset management teams.
-By reducing unnecessary site visits and equipping teams with objective, shareable roof condition insights, organizations can more confidently plan capital projects, respond to risk, and ensure long-term portfolio resilience.
+Built on the accuracy and consistency of Nearmap data, Roof Assessment provides a centralised, visual source of truth that strengthens collaboration between property managers, facility directors, GIS leaders, roof consultants, inspectors, and asset management teams.
+By reducing unnecessary site visits and equipping teams with objective, shareable roof condition insights, organisations can more confidently plan capital projects, respond to risk, and ensure long-term portfolio resilience.

-Purpose-built for commercial real estate, AECO, and government organizations, Roof Assessment enables reliable, remote monitoring across thousands of sites.
-Objective condition ratings, high-resolution imagery, and intuitive summaries provide a shared foundation for prioritizing inspections, coordinating work, and supporting preventive maintenance strategies.
+Purpose-built for commercial real estate, AECO, and government organisations, Roof Assessment enables reliable, remote monitoring across thousands of sites.
+Objective condition ratings, high-resolution imagery, and intuitive summaries provide a shared foundation for prioritising inspections, coordinating work, and supporting preventive maintenance strategies.

 Key benefits include: